azhao1981/system-design-primer/README.md

 * Which companies you are interviewing with
 * Luck

 More experienced candidates are generally expected to know more about system design.
-Architects or team leads might be expected to know more than individual contributors.
+Architects or team leads might be expected to know more than individual(个别) contributors.
 Top tech companies are likely to have one or more design interview rounds.

 Start broad and go deeper in a few areas.
 It helps to know a little about various key system design topics.
 Adjust the following guide based on your timeline, experience, what positions you are interviewing for, and which companies you are interviewing with.

-* **Short timeline** - Aim for **breadth** with system design topics.
+* **Short timeline** - Aim for(以..为目标) **breadth** with system design topics.
 Practice by solving **some** interview questions.
 * **Medium timeline** - Aim for **breadth** and **some depth** with system design topics.
 Practice by solving **many** interview questions.
 * **Long timeline** - Aim for **breadth** and **more depth** with system design topics.
 Practice by solving **most** interview questions.